thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 This text field will receive and display text for the name and address properties, but will receive a date object and display text for the start and end dates.

-So, lets create a method for setting a date on the cell.
+So, let's create a method for setting a date on the cell.
 We'll use this method on the start and end date cells.
-Declare it as `- (void)setDate:(NSDate *)date` in HUMTextFieldCell.h and definite it as follows:
+Declare it as `- (void)setDate:(NSDate *)date` in HUMTextFieldCell.h and define it as follows:

 	// HUMTextFieldCell.m